 It may be that your fine watch has seen better days, and that’s a shame.
 However, whilst the watch itself might not fetch much either on the open market or as the basis of a loan, the internal parts or materials might still be of interest if they remain in good condition.
 Watch repair and maintenance is a highly skilled profession, and original parts are often at a premium in this industry.
 So even if the outside of your watch is scuffed and dented through decades of regular use, it’s entirely possible that its internal workings still hold some value.

 Is it genuine?

 It is a sad fact that in any arena where high-value goods are sold there are always disreputable people looking to make a profit from unwary consumers.
 As such, fake and duplicate timepieces are rife in the luxury watch trade, many of them looking extremely convincing to the untrained eye.
-Fortunately, our team of assessors bring years of experience to the table, and can quickly identify fraudulent items and the best watches to invest in 2021 and beyond.
+Fortunately, our team of assessors bring years of experience to the table, can quickly identify fraudulent items and the best watches to invest in 2021 and beyond.

 Some of the many watch brands we loan against include: A. Lange & Sohne, Breguet, Breitling, Bulgari, Cartier, Chopard, Harry Winston, Hublot, IWC, Jaeger LeCoultre, Omega, Panerai, Piaget, Richard Mille, Roger Dubuis, Tiffany, Ulysse Nardin, Urwerk, Vacheron Constantin, Van Cleef & Arpels, Audemars Piguet, Patek Philippe, Graff and Rolex to name just a few.